 3. Impact and benefit (40%)

-• Describe the economic, societal and/or environmental outcomes enabled by this software activity.
+• Describe the economic, societal and/or environmental outcomes enabled by the software activity.

 Prize specific conditions of entry

 This prize is open to individuals and teams if the software development and maintenance activity (“the software activity”) is the result of a collaborative team effort.
-The team may be a succession of contributors to a software activity over a period of time, possibly under the direction of one or more project leads.
+The team may be a succession of contributors to a software activity over a period.
+Activity delivered under the direction of one or more project leads is eligible.

 For team entries:

-• For entries comprised of between two and six individuals, you will need to decide upon one Team Leader to administer the entry, however you must describe the contribution of each individual to the software activity and explain why the Eureka Prize should be jointly awarded.
-This explanation should be included in the ‘Activity Summary.’
+• Comprising of between two and six individuals, the first listed entrant must be the team leader.
+You must describe the contribution of each individual to the research and explain why the Eureka Prize should be jointly awarded to the listed individuals.
+This explanation must be included in the ‘activity summary.’

-Category specific conditions of entry – all Research and Innovation Eureka Prizes
+Category specific conditions of entry – Research & Innovation prizes

 The activity entered or nominated for this prize may not be entered or nominated for another Australian Museum Eureka Prize in the same year.